TrellixVulnTeam/swahilipython_SCMU/Doc/library/sunau.rst

 .. method:: AU_read.setpos(pos)

    Set the file pointer to the specified position.
-Only values returned from :meth:`tell` should be used for *pos*.
+Only values returned kutoka :meth:`tell` should be used for *pos*.